sprky0/s3-static-toolkit/README.md

 - AWS CLI installed and configured with appropriate permissions
 - `jq` command-line JSON processor
-- An existing Route53 hosted zone for your domain
+- An existing Route53 hosted zone for any of the domains you wish to use
 - Bash shell environment
 - Clone this repository, export your creds, run login.sh